juyshy/FileListSearch/readme.md

 FileListingSearch is application for searching files from multiple hard drives or usb sticks in one application run.
 It searches file names from text files containing a files and folders listing.
 More than one listing file can be searched at once.

 FileListingSearch is currently a windows command line application.
-It searches files from file listing text files and produces aggregated csv file for search results.
+It searches files from file listing text files and produces aggregated csv/ttxt file for search results.

 This application arose from a need to search simultaneously from multiple hard drives (and/or usb sticks)  where several drives may contain millions of files thus making search a performance critical task.

 Blog post / home page:
 --------